anvaka/common-words/README.md

 I apply several constraints before saving individual words:

 * The line where this word appears should be smaller than 120 characters.
-This helps me avoid computer generated code (like minified JavaScript)
+This helps me filter out generated code (like minified JavaScript)
 * I ignore punctuation (`, ; : .`) and operators (`+ - * ...`).
 So if line is
 `a+b`, then only two words are extracted: `a` and `b`.
 * I ignore lines with "license markers" - words that predominantly appear inside license text (e.g. `license`, `noninfringement`, etc.).
 License text is very common in code.
 In Java out of 966 most popular words 127 were in license text.
-It was interesting to see at the beginning, but overwhelming at the end, so I filtering them out.
+It was interesting to see at the beginning, but overwhelming at the end, so I filtered them out.

 There are several hows that I want to answer here.